 If your business has revenue tied up in unpaid invoices and struggles with short term cashflow concerns, you can advance cash from your unpaid invoices using invoice finance.

-With clients taking up to 90-days to pay their debts, invoice finance is a good way of ensuring you have enough cash to pay suppliers and invest in growing your business.
+With clients taking up to 90-days to pay their debts, invoice finance is a good way to ensure you have enough cash to pay suppliers and invest in growing your business.

 The three main types of invoice finance are factoring, discounting and single invoice finance (sometimes known as selective invoice finance or spot factoring).